Fighters & Mines

 Fighters

 Fighters are your mobile army.
-Buy them at StarDocks, deploy them anywhere, and set their behavior.
+Buy them at StarDocks, deploy them in eligible sectors, and set their behavior.

 Buying Fighters